rubycocos/blockchain/cryptopunks/script/README.md

-## Statistics, Statistics, Statistics - Calculate / Update Rarity & Popularity Stats
+## Statistics, Statistics, Statistics - Calculate Rarity & Popularity By Type, By Accessories, & More - Inside the 10 000 Punk Population

 > Ultra-rare alien [24×24 pixel] CryptoPunk
 > sells for 605 ETH, or $750,000.